EECS481-Official/tutorial/slides/02-Developers/04-labels.html.md

           <p id="dateFormat">Note: This date will be recorded.</p>
         </div>

-    - title: Inaccessible Button exercise
+    - title: Inaccessible Button Exercise
       description: |
         Add an `aria-label` to the button below and label it 'search' to make it accessible.